K-VIL: Keypoints-based Visual Imitation Learning: Discussion

 In this paper, we proposed the novel keypoints-based visual imitation learning (K-VIL) approach that learns sparse, object-centric, and embodiment-independent task representations from a small set of demonstration videos.
-K-VIL's task representations are based on the extraction of geometric constraints by a principal constraint estimation (PCE) framework, which covers a wide range of constraints.
+K-VIL's task representations are based on the extraction of geometric constraints by a PCE, which covers a wide range of constraints.
 The proposed PCE enables one-shot and few-shot VIL and updates the learned task representations when additional demonstrations are incrementally provided, thus endowing them with enhanced extrapolation capabilities.
 K-VIL's task representations also include task-specific keypoint control policies encoded as VMPs, which are leveraged for task execution by a prioritized keypoint-based admittance controller (KAC).
 Compared to control policies based on RL or on visual servoing, VMPs allow a flexible temporal scaling and support via-points (including start and target position) adaptation.
 Therefore, they crucially contribute to K-VIL's generalization capabilities by extrapolating the keypoint target positions on the learned principal manifold.

-As highlighted in our evaluation, K-VIL consistently learned generalizable task representations for five daily manipulation tasks, which involved highly cluttered scenes, new instances of categorical objects, and large variations in object poses and shapes.
-Importantly, we demonstrated that the learned task representations converged and became generalizable with significantly fewer demonstrations than the state-of-the-art approaches such as \cite{jin_generalizable_2022}.
-Interestingly, the sparse keypoint-based geometric constraints extracted by K-VIL mostly aligned with human intuition.
-This includes the extraction of a single $\ptop$ constraints for pressing a button, of a pair of $\ptop$ and $\ptol$ constraints for the insertion task, and of a $\ptop$ coupled with a $\ptoc$ constraint for the pouring task, among others.
+As highlighted in our evaluation, K-VIL consistently learned generalizable task representations for six daily manipulation tasks, which involved highly cluttered scenes, new instances of categorical objects, and large variations in object poses and shapes.
+Importantly, we showed that the learned task representations converges and becomes generalizable with significantly fewer demonstrations than state-of-the-art approaches such as \cite{sermanet_timecontrastive_2018,Sharma2019ThirdPersonVI,pathakICLR18zeroshot,jin_generalizable_2022}.
+Interestingly, the sparse keypoint-based geometric constraints extracted by \mbox{K-VIL} mostly aligned with human intuition.
+This includes the extraction of a single $\ptop$ constraint for pressing a button, of a pair of $\ptop$ and $\ptol$ constraints for the insertion task, and of a $\ptop$ coupled with a $\ptoc$ constraint for the pouring task, among others.